 Although this manufacturing company was self-insured, the data that Cass collected from invoice files showed that employees were still spending $600,000 per year by insuring individual packages.

 We were able to pinpoint the bulk of the problem to a few locations.
 Through training and ongoing monitoring, 95% of the expense was eliminated.

-With another client, not long after our relationship began, we noticed that they had 100+ open but inactive accounts.
-Each inactive account was costing $18 per week in service charges - adding up to $2,000 a week, or $110,000 annually.
+With another client, not long after our relationship began, we noticed that they had over 100 open but inactive accounts.
+Each inactive account cost $18 per week in service charges, adding up to $110,000 annually.
 With the client’s approval, Cass contacted the carrier to close the accounts.